Sp25-CS5004-Online-Lionelle/final-project-group-2/Document.md

 FindJobTab *..
 MainController: uses
 FindJobTab *..
 SavedJobsTab: uses
 FindJobTab *..
 JobDetailsDialogue : uses
+FindJobTab *..
+SalaryVisualizationPanel : uses
+FindJobTab *..
+IconLoader : uses

 %% IView
 %% Note: controller argument is not used but has a doc string?
 %% Note: does this class really have a point at this point.
-If so we should look at expanding it to all things common acorss Main, and Tabs
+If so we should look at expanding it to all things common across Main, and Tabs
 %% Note: I think "Addfeatrues" is dead

 %% JobActionHelper
-%% Note: Needs Documentation and style clean up
+%% Note: Needs Documentation and style clean up JobActionHelper *..
+IconLoader : uses

 %% JobDetailsDialogue
 %% Note: Should note use MainController and only use IController